PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * not resolve symlink in run dir

 0.1.84 (8/12/2009)
   * added askUser to Client.nEvents
   * enabled peer verification in registerProxyKey to protect against pharming